GTPB/IBB21/pages/Introduction.md

 When getting data from a sequencing facility, a common first task is to separate good and bad reads for downstream analysis.
 Keeping a good and clean FASTQ file reduces processing time and disk usage.
 In this exercise we will write a python script to pre-process FASTQ files and filter reads according to their percentage of `NNNNNNNs`.

-An “N” means that the Illumina software was not able to make a basecall for this base.
+An “Nn” means that the Illumina software was not able to make a basecall for this base.

 [Solution for Exercise 3](Solution_3.md)